mdeng/tick/README.md

 # System Architecture

 We fork 3 processes, each of which simulates a VM, encapsulated by `struct vm` defined in `vm.c|h`.
 The VMs communicate to each other over UNIX sockets.
-Specifically, each VM is assigned an ID, and knows the IDs of all the other VMs.
-During initialization, a VM will open a server socket named `[id].sock` and connect as clients to the sockets of all the other VMs.
+Specifically, each VM is assigned a unique ID and knows the IDs of the others.
+During initialization, a VM will open a server socket named `[id].sock` and connect as clients to the sockets of the other VMs.

 As per the specs, each VM's run loop is constrained to execute at some randomly chosen `n` between 1 and 6 instructions per second, where an instruction is